 Now you know what a tsunami is.
 But why does it form?
 What causes these monstrosities?
 There are several different ways a tsunami is generated.
 Other natural disasters like earthquakes, landslides, volcanic eruptions, or bigger meteor strikes are the chief causes of tsunamis.
 An earthquake causes a tsunami because the earth quite literally moves up and down.
 If the earthquake happens near a big body of water, the water will move as well.
 The tsunami occurs because the water is trying to find a state of equilibrium once again.
 Gravity will force the displaced water to flatten, pulling it down to the earth’s surface once more.
 The water has no choice but to move to a place where it can level off – land.
 As the earth stabilizes, the water will gradually recede as the ocean reaches equilibrium once again.

 Natural disasters are a very real part of our world.
-It is best to be educated on what to do in the instance of a crises.
-Here are some items to help make sure you are educated and can keep yourself, and your family safe in times of a disaster:
+It is best to be educated on what to do in the instance of crises.

 You might also like: